benhj/jasl/README.md

 <pre>
 // main entry point
 start {
-    // If script expects input arguments use 'arg' keyword.
+    // If script expects input arguments use 'args' keyword.
     // This will put the 0th argument in the variable a.
     // Note that a is a string.
     args 0 -> a;